fcn06/swarm/README.md

 Swarm.rs is a Rust project that empowers you to build and orchestrate intelligent agents.
 Think of it as a control center for your digital assistants, allowing them to communicate, collaborate, and tackle complex tasks together.

-We combine two powerful communication protocols ( MCP and A2A) , and an orchestration capability:
+We combine two powerful communication protocols ( MCP and A2A) , and an orchestration capability.

+With this project you can launch simple ai agents, you can supercharge them with MCP capabilities, and you can also create a multi agents system.

+Whether you're a Rust enthusiast, an AI developer, or just curious about multi-agent systems, we invite you to explore Swarm\!

+## **The base components of the swarm project**

+The base components of the swarm project are:

+* A2A (Agent-to-Agent Protocol): A very simple autonomous A2A agent, that can implement a MCP runtime.

-* MCP (Model Context Protocol): For agents to interact with external services and data sources.
+* MCP Runtime (A runtime that implements Model Context Protocol): For agents to interact with external services and data sources.
 Imagine your agents querying a weather API or accessing a database\!

-* A2A (Agent-to-Agent Protocol): A very simple autonomous A2A agent, that can implement a MCP runtime.

 * A Full A2A Agent.
 It can connect to various other A2A agents.
 It can implement a MCP runtime.
 It creates a plan based on tools and skills available in order to fulfill the request.

-Whether you're a Rust enthusiast, an AI developer, or just curious about multi-agent systems, we invite you to explore Swarm\!

-## **Why Swarm?**

-* Rust-powered performance and safety: Build robust and efficient agent systems.
-* Flexible architecture: Easily integrate with external services and create collaborative agent networks.
-* Intuitive orchestration: The Planner simplifies complex multi-agent workflows.
-* Open for collaboration: We're actively developing and welcome your ideas and contributions\!

 ## **How It Works: A Glimpse into the Architecture**